Repair Code 28 Device Errors

 There are a large number of sound cards and motherboard chipsets available from various manufacturers.
 Additionally, there are very many devices that can be connected to sound cards and various programs that can input or output through them.
 This gives a tremendous number of possible combinations that an operating system simply cannot handle.

-In addition to solving the problem of multiple sound cards and devices, an audio driver also deals with different sound formats (such as WMA and WAV).
-It may handle playback and recording at the same time if a duplex sound card is fitted, may cover various input and output streams (16 bit, stereo, 48 kHz) and could cater for different formats (such as high definition audio).
+In addition to solving the problem of multiple sound cards and devices, an audio driver also deals with different sound formats (such as WMA, WAV/PCM, MP3, and FLAC).
+It may handle playback and recording at the same time if a duplex sound card is fitted, may cover various input and output streams (16-bit, stereo, 48 kHz), and could cater to different formats (such as high-definition audio).

 Audio Driver Problems

-If the sound level is not correct, select Sound at the Control Panel, choose the playback and recording device and click Properties.
+If the sound level is not correct, select Sound in the Control Panel, choose the playback and recording device, and click Properties.
 Then set the required volume at the Levels tab.

 CLICK HERE to Automatically Update and Maintain Your Drivers!

-How to Rollback Drivers to a Previous Version
+How to Roll Back Drivers in Windows to a Previous Version

 As with any software, a new version of a device driver can cause problems.
 It may conflict with something else you have installed or may not work properly for some reason.
 Because of this, you should always backup drivers before installing new versions so that you can, if necessary, go back to a previous version that worked.

 One way to backup drivers is to create a restore point before you update your drivers.
-This is possible with certain operating systems, such as Windows Vista.
+This is possible with certain versions of the Windows operating systems, starting with Windows Vista.
 An alternative is to try to back them up manually but this is fraught with danger since you’ll probably not get them all.
-They are generally somewhere like C:\Windows\system32\DRIVERS — the Device Manager will give you the exact location of each one.
+They are generally somewhere like C:\Windows\system32\drivers the Device Manager will give you the exact location of each one.
 The good news is that, if you use Device Manager to update your drivers, it will keep a copy of the old version.

 If you start to experience problems after updating a driver or after updating software that may have come with new device drivers, then the driver may well be the cause of the problem.
 The hardware may refuse to work or may not operate correctly.
 This may be because it is not compatible with the version of the operating system that you are using.